david-flanders-tuke/PhD/theory.md

  - [ ] Not all citation are weighted the same?
 Does a social socience citation costs more than a science publication to produce?
  - [ ] How to optimise decision making by a group of researchers to optimally and longitudally use a CPR?
  - [ ] Policy report to taxpayer: we your researchers are striving to achieve optimal outcomes for burden sharing and improvement?
+ - [ ] Is their an opportunity (in the longitudal historical economic paradigm) for a revolution in on-mass delivery of education?
+Ergo the availability of taxpayer funds to once again shift the focus of the institution back onto a delivery of education via more complete research lead projects?

-### Field experimental theory
+### Field experimental game theory
-Cardenas, Ostrom, et al
+Collective action economics theory by Ostrom, Cardenas, et al

+#### Research notes re assymetric payoff table for field experiment
   - [ ] "groups of individuals in public good environment tend to achieve more efficient outcomes than Nash equilibrium outcomes"
   - [ ] burden sharing in achieving better-than-Nash equillibrium outcomes
   - [ ] subjects are asked to decide how much time to devote to collecting <grants/publishing>, and how much to devote to an alternative market pursuit such as wage labour (experimentation) or farming one's own land (increasing h-index).